sulo61/SimpleSwipeMenuLayout-SSML/README.md

 })
 ```

-### Prepare swipe layout to work with bound data (add at the end of binding function)
+### Apply
 ```
-itemView.swipeContainer.onFinishBindingData()
+// at the end of binding data function, this function perform some measurements itemView.swipeContainer.apply(sampleData.isExpanded)
 ```

 ## 3. Licence